ENC E-Z Rider: Updates

-Initial versions of the E-Z Rider II were styled similarly to the E-Z Rider, with quad sealed beam headlights.
+Initial versions of the E-Z Rider II were styled similarly to the E-Z Rider, with quad sealed-beam headlights.
 Later, the E-Z Rider II was restyled with small round projector headlights; the MAX can be distinguished by the slight upward tilt (at the outer corners) of its headlight array compared to the original II.
-The BRT uses a front end and windshield that is canted backwards for streamlining.
+The BRT uses a front end and windshield that is canted backward for streamlining.

 Hybrid

 In the late 1990s, LADOT contracted with ISE Corporation to build eight prototype ThunderVolt series hybrid buses by installing an electric traction motor driven by an auxiliary power unit (APU) and storage battery into E-Z Rider buses.
 Four of these buses were to be equipped with propane-fueled 30 kW Capstone Turbine APUs and four would use propane-fueled internal combustion engine APUs built by GM.
 Regardless of the APU type, the electric drivetrain remained the same, a Siemens traction motor and lead-acid battery.

 The E-Z Rider II also was sold with the ISE ThunderVolt hybrid-electric propulsion, including at least four buses (to Big Blue Bus serving Santa Monica, California) with gasoline-fueled APUs and similar electric traction equipment.
 Big Blue Bus had originally planned to acquire ten hybrid buses.
 Over time, the ISE ThunderVolt systems proved to be unreliable and many buses equipped with the system were either retired or repowered.

-In more recent years, ENC has started offering the Allison Transmission H 40 hybrid system, which has been proven much more reliable in applications with transit agencies across the nation.
+In more recent years, ENC has started offering the Allison Transmission H 40 dual-mode hybrid system, which has been proven much more reliable in applications with transit agencies across the nation.
 The H 40 hybrid system is coupled to the engine in lieu of a conventional transmission and offers continuously variable gear ratios with integrated assistance from a 600 V(AC) electric traction motor that is capable of driving the bus on electricity alone if needed; separate regenerative braking, power conversion, and energy storage modules are included.
 In 2021, the San Francisco Municipal Railway ordered 30 E-Z Rider II BRT coaches equipped with the H 40 hybrid system.